 Kilopower is a small, lightweight fission power system capable of providing various ranges of power depending on the need.
 For example, SpaceNukes offers low-kilowatt reactors to power deep space missions, middle-range reactors in the tens of kilowatts to power a lunar or martian habitat, and much larger reactors in the hundreds of kilowatts that could make enough propellant for a rocket to return to Earth after a stay on Mars.

 Read more at nucnet.org...

 Get Into Nuclear As always thanks for reading and supporting us in our aim of providing the answer to the question "so how can I get into nuclear?" to as many people as possible.
-If you are interested in finding out more about how you can Get Into Nuclear click on the most relevant link below: - Find out more about the nuclear industry in general - Dive right in, set up a profile and start applying for jobs - Learn more about where to find jobs in the UK nuclear industry - Develop a nuclear CV and job seeking strategy Alternatively, if you are a nuclear business or nuclear employer check out our range of nuclear client services that we offer.
+If you are interested in finding out more about how you can Get Into Nuclear click on the most relevant link below: - Find out more about the nuclear industry in general - Learn more about where to find jobs in the UK nuclear industry - Develop a nuclear CV and job seeking strategy Alternatively, if you are a nuclear business or nuclear employer check out our range of nuclear client services that we offer.